 Stigma on the Community.
-Bankruptcy likely will be viewed by citizens, workers, and creditors as a stigma, and that perception can affect the self-esteem of the citizens and have an adverse impact on the overall business climate in the community.
-New businesses may be reluctant to locate in the community, real estate sales may be affected, and general economic conditions may be depressed.
-This stigma could linger for a period of time after the municipality emerges from the bankruptcy in the legal sense.
+Bankruptcy likely will be viewed by residents, workers, and creditors as a stigma, and that perception can affect the selfesteem of inhabitants and have an adverse impact on the overall business climate in the community.
+New businesses may be reluctant to locate there, real estate sales may be affected, and general economic conditions may be depressed.
+This stigma could even linger for a period after the municipality emerges from the bankruptcy in the legal sense.
 Of course, the bankruptcy filing is not the cause of the municipality's problems, but rather the result of not being able to solve them any other way.
 It is the underlying financial health of the municipality, including its ability to deliver services and promote a strong community, that really matters.

-CHAPTER THREE

-Preparing for Chapter 9
+CHAPTER 3 Preparing for Chapter 9